rismawidiya/Module-02-Capstone-Risma/README.md

 - Develop partnerships for **airport transfers, corporate accounts, and negotiated fares**
 - Explore specialised markets to **reduce reliance on standard street-hail trips**
 - Refine **pricing models** based on high-revenue, short-distance trips

 ---

+## Impact
+This project demonstrates how **data-driven decision-making** can help NYC taxi companies:
+- Increase revenue by targeting the **right zones and hours**
+- Improve operational efficiency through **smarter driver allocation**
+- Diversify revenue streams with **negotiated fares and partnerships**

+Ultimately, the analysis shows that with the right data strategy, traditional taxi operators can reclaim market share and thrive, even in a rideshare-dominated landscape.

+---